In 2026, I still think the Kryptonite Kryptolok Standard is the best budget-priced, standard sized, mid-security lock available today.

 Failure to complete any of these steps will invalidate your claim.
 In practice the biggest problem for many people seems to be the requirement that you provide the broken lock.

-Often when a bike is stolen, there is no sign of the compromised lock, but if you don’t provide it you won’t get your money.
-However if you are able to provide everything they ask for then Kryptonite do pay out.
+Often when a bike is stolen, there is no sign of the compromised lock, but if you don’t provide it, you won’t get your money.
+However, if you are able to provide everything they ask for, then Kryptonite does pay out.

 This sort of anti-theft protection is not an adequate replacement for either homeowners/renters insurance or specialized bike insurance though, both of which offer far more extensive and reliable cover!

-The Kryptonite Kryptolok Series 2 is the classic U-lock.
 It is strong enough to defeat most thieves without being too heavy or expensive.
 It’s easy to use.
-And it entitles you to Kryptonites high level of customer service regarding lost or broken keys.
+And it entitles you to Kryptonite's high level of customer service regarding lost or broken keys.

 What’s more, as long as you’re able to fulfill the requirements, Kryptonite provide you with a decent level of financial reimbursement should your bike be stolen as a result of this lock being compromised.

 However, this lock is breakable with hand tools.
-The bigger bolt cutters will be able to cut through the shackle.
-It is not double locked, so a thief only has to cut through one side of the shackle to remove the lock.
+The bigger bolt cutters will be able to cut through the shackle if they can use the ground for leverage.
 And the frame mount should be much better than it is.

 If on the other hand, you have a bike that people covet, a bike that might turn the head of a serious bike thief, then you might want to look at a more secure, more expensive lock.

-If the Kryptolok Series 2 is not quite what you’re looking for, then perhaps these one of these alternatives will be more suitable…
+If the Kryptolok Standard is not quite what you’re looking for, then perhaps one of these alternatives will be more suitable…

 Looking for something more secure?